VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 ## Okay, so how do I actually learn it?

 Same way as everything else: RTFM, experiment, and get your hands dirty.
-You've seen enough examples on this page that you've probably accidentally gotten a grasp for some of the syntax.
+You've seen enough examples on this page that you've probably gotten a grasp for some of the syntax.

-To start, you'll just need a basic html page with some elements on it, so make a file like `mytest.html` and fill it with some content:
+To start, you'll just need a basic HTML page with some elements on it, so make a file like `mytest.html` and fill it with some content:

 ```html
 <!DOCTYPE html>